berwiecom/TST..darkwire.io/readme.md

 Here's an overview of a chat between Alice and Bob (also applies to group chats):

 1. Bob creates a room and immediately creates a public/private key pair (RSA-OAEP).
 2. Alice joins the room and also creates a public/private key pair.
-She is sent Bob's public key and she sends Bob her public key.
+She receives Bob's public key and sends Bob her public key.
 3. When Bob goes to send a message, three things are created: a session key (AES-CBC), a signing key (HMAC SHA-256) and an initialization vector (used in the encryption process).
 4. Bob's message is encrypted with the session key and initialization vector, and a signature is created using the signing key.
 5. The session key and signing key are encrypted with each recipient's public key (in this case only Alice, but in a group chat multiple).